Suggested Answers: Pair Exercises

 (b) Explainability: Strategy B is far more explainable.
 A depth-2 tree is a short set of if-then rules.
 Strategy A requires explaining a continuous score derived from thousands of overlapping tree splits.

 (c) Ability to answer "why was I selected?": Strategy B can give a clear answer ("because your deprivation index is above 8 and your loneliness score is above the median").
-Strategy A can only say "because your estimated benefit score was in the top 20%," which is opaque.
+Strategy A can only say "because your estimated benefit score was in the top 20%," if a 20% budget was imposed, which is opaque.

 Week 10